| | | |

 Rough Translation

-Peng jin means your structure becomes like a flexible elastic sphere.
+Peng jin means an aligned structure is maintained like a flexible elastic sphere.
 The sphere expands from the centre outwards in all directions, like a rubber ball filled with air.
 Any force applied to your structure is absorbed, transferred to the ground, rebounded, redirected or deflected.
-An example of applying force to a rubber ball filled with air is that the force rolls off the ball.
-This enables you to to neutralise or overcome incoming force.
+An example of this is when applying force to a rubber ball filled with air, as that force will roll off the ball.
+This enables you to to neutralise or overcome incoming force, rather than your structure collapsing or the incoming force getting stuck in your joints causing injury.
+Peng jin is to be maintained through everything you do, from stillness drills with the example of standing practice (Zhan Zhuang), and the movement arts with Chen Tai Chi silk reeling exercises, the empty hand form, weapons training and push hands.
+None of the principles in Tai Chi are effective or work without peng jin.

-Ken Gullette from www.internalfightingarts.com has a youtube video on peng jin, which is a great visual explanation of the principle and the rubber ball theory.
+Ken Gullette from www.internalfightingarts.com has a youtube video on peng jin, which is a the best visual explanation I have seen of the peng jin principle and the rubber ball theory.

 There is a fine balance between a collapsed and floppy structure, and an over-expanded and over-lengthened structure.
 This can be tested in person with a Tai Chi teacher.
 When peng jin is lost, it is easily apparent in stability, rooting and centre of gravity.
 Without peng jin, any force applied to your structure will uproot and destabilise you.